manhunto/advent-of-code/readme.md

 ## How to use
 ### Generate solution template

 It is useful to immediately start solving puzzle.
 It creates all required files for puzzle.
-Default day: today.
+Default day is **today**.

+Furthermore, this command:
+- fetches puzzle name and injects it to attribute in solution class,
+- fetches puzzle input and stores it in `puzzle.in`,
+- fetches example input (witch 99% accuracy) and stores it in `example.in`.

 ```bash
 php app.php app:generate-template [--year=2022] [--day=1]